Ccatalyst/matthewtodor.com/README.md

 # React Portfolio Remix

-The deployed version of this site can be found at [matthewtodor.netlify.app](matthewtodor.netlify.app)
+The deployed version of this site can be found at [www.matthewtodor.com](https://www.matthewtodor.com)

 The original intention of this app was to show my proficency in React by building a React porfolio website as a homework project.
 It's new role is similar.